Sudan Security Forces Fire Tear Gas Against Anti-coup Protests - UrduPoint

 Prime Minister Abdalla Hamdok was briefly detained, but later placed under effective house arrest.

-- Teachers arrested - Sunday's rallies followed calls for two-days of civil disobedience made by the Sudanese Professionals Association (SPA), an umbrella of unions which were also instrumental in the 2018-2019 protests which led to the ouster of longtime strongman Omar al-Bashir in April 2019.
+- Burning barricades - Sunday's rallies followed calls for two-days of civil disobedience made by the Sudanese Professionals Association (SPA), an umbrella of unions which were also instrumental in the protests which led to the ouster of longtime strongman Omar al-Bashir in April 2019.

-"The Sudanese people have rejected the military coup," the SPA said, vowing "no negotiation, no partnership, no legitimacy".
+"The Sudanese people have rejected the military coup," the SPA said, vowing "no negotiation, no partnership".

+The SPA's appeals for the civil disobedience were circulated via text messages, to bypass internet outages in place since the putsch.

 "Security forces later dispersed the protest by firing tear gas and began removing the barricades," said protester Mosab Abdalla.

+"We will continue to fight until the government is handed over to civilians," said another protester, Asser Ahmed.

-Earlier on Sunday, dozens of teachers rallied against the army outside the education ministry in Khartoum.
+Earlier on Sunday, dozens of teachers also rallied against the army outside the education ministry.

-"We organised a silent stand against the decisions by Burhan," said geography teacher Mohamed al-Amin, who took part in the protest.
+"Police came and fired tear gas at us, though we were simply standing on the streets and carrying banners," said geography teacher Mohamed al-Amin.

 "The protest rejects the return of remnants of the old regime" linked to now jailed ex-resident Bashir, the teachers' union said.